High-precision measurement of the W boson mass with the CMS experiment: Methods

-The total uncertainty in \mw from the nonprompt-muon background is estimated to be 3.2\MeV, a value that includes the normalization uncertainty and systematic variations of the coefficients (2.5\MeV) and the statistical uncertainty of the smoothing function coefficients and their variations (1.9\MeV).
-Additional \mw uncertainties result from variations of the predicted nonprompt-muon background due to experimental and theoretical effects, which modify the prompt-muon contamination that is subtracted from data in the sideband regions.
+The total uncertainty in \mw from the nonprompt-muon background is 3.2\MeV.
+It includes the normalization uncertainty (0.2\MeV), the two systematic variations of the coefficients (2.5\MeV), and the statistical uncertainty of the smoothing function coefficients (1.9\MeV).
+Additional uncertainties result from variations of the predicted nonprompt-muon background due to experimental and theoretical effects, which modify the prompt-muon contamination that is subtracted from data in the sideband regions.
 They are accounted for as part of the corresponding experimental and theoretical uncertainties in \mw from the respective sources.
+We verified that adopting an alternative smoothing algorithm shifts the observed \mw by less than the associated uncertainty.